ldbv-by/bav4/README.md

 ## Structure

-The project's source code is located under `src`, unit and component tests under `test`.
+The project's source code is located under `src`, unit, component and e2e tests under `test`.

 The source code is distributed among the following directories: